Android-for-Python/Android-for-Python-Users/README.md

 ### Screen Orientation

-Screen orientation on a desktop defaults to landscape, and on a mobile device usually defaults to portrait, but can be landscape or both.
+Screen orientation on a desktop defaults to landscape, and on a mobile device usually defaults to portrait, but can be landscape or both. **Developing a layout in landscape will not provide a good layout in portrait.** Develop for your target orientation, or support both orientations as follows.

 For a mobile device the available orientation is set in buildozer.spec, `orientation` it can be one of `all`, `portrait`, or `landscape`.

 Supporting `orientation = all` usually requires dynamically modifying layout parameters such as size, size_hint, or orientation.
 Do this using a Widget's `on_size()` method, and testing for orientation.
 [For example](https://github.com/Android-for-Python/c4k_photo_example/blob/main/applayout/photoscreen1.py#L34-L69).